Valencia-oh/PKMN-Jade/README.md

 # Pokemon Jade

-Jade is a romhack based off the CSE engine for Pokecrystal.
+Jade is very rough romhack based off the CSE engine for Pokecrystal.

 ## Implemented Features
 - Removed Trade+Item Evos, now just use the item